Press Room 2016-2017

 The Gale Center for History and Culture has hired Carol nearly every month to present a storytelling and take-home craft program called "Terrific Tuesday."

 Check the South Jordan Journal for details and check this site's calendars each month.

 At the Gale Center, April is the time we get ready for Mother's Day.
 The 100th Anniversarry of the establishment of this holiday was celebrated in 2014.
-This year (April 26, 2016) we are celebrating Spring!
+April 26, 2016 we celebrated Spring!

 Carol's workshops were applauded by those who attended 14 hours of tutoring and practice.
-Five "graduates" performed at the Murray Storytelling Festival and they are invited to participate in the Salt Lake County-wide Storytelling Crossroads Storytelling Festival April 15th and 16th, 2016.
+Five "graduates" performed at the Murray Storytelling Festival and they are invited to participate in the Salt Lake County-wide Storytelling Crossroads Storytelling Festivals each April in the pavillions at Murray Park..

-Sylvia Milner said she appreciated "the expertise of the teacher" a well as opportuities to learn from others.
-She appreciated the encouragement from oters and the opportunity to practice.
-She is one of the Five representing Murray Heritage at the Story Crossroads Storytelling Festival.
+Sylvia Milner said she appreciated "the expertise of the teacher" as well as opportuities to learn from others.
+She appreciated the encouragement from others and the opportunity to practice.
+She is one of the Five who represented Murray Heritage at the Story Crossroads Storytelling Festival.